blink1073/specifications/source/retryable-writes/retryable-writes.rst

 That said, drivers will need to clearly document exactly which operations support retryable behavior.
-In the case ``bulkWrite()``, which may or may not support retryability, drivers should discuss how elegibility is determined.
+In the case ``bulkWrite()``, which may or may not support retryability, drivers should discuss how eligibility is determined.

 Can drivers resend the same wire protocol message on retry attempts?
 --------------------------------------------------------------------